-This tutorial walks through the steps required to make an advanced puppet like “Sirr” – a different arm structure than usual, all of the different mouth sets for his happy and sad expressions, his fur that wiggles, different replay poses.
+This tutorial walks through the steps required to make an advanced puppet, like “Sirr” – a different arm structure than usual, all of the different mouth sets for his happy and sad expressions, his fur that wiggles and different replay poses.

 The video also covers how to make a funny 10-second deep trigger system with marshmallows that catch fire and burn, all with a click of one button.

-This is a very comprehensive 2-hour long course, divided into 8 parts and it goes deep into every stage of the process for creating a cool animated “explainer” style video with a cartoon narrator character – from writing a script and recording it, animating keyframes to link everything together and composing it in Adobe After Effects.
+This is a very comprehensive 2-hour long course, divided into 8 parts and it goes deep into every stage of the process of creating a cool animated “explainer” style video with a cartoon narrator character – from writing a script and recording it, to animating keyframes and link everything together and composing it in Adobe After Effects.